WillsCoder/WillsCoder/README.md

 - 👋 Hi, I’m @WillsCoder
 - 👀 I’m interested in frontend web development and app implementation
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently working on an amazing project
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on other projects (Reactjs, Vuejs, Nextjs, React Native)
 - 📫 How to reach me godswillijezei@gmail.com

 <!---